reactjs/react.dev/content/tutorial/tutorial.md

   }
 ```

-We modify the Game component's `render` method to render the game's history:
+Finally, we will modify the Game component's `render` method from always rendering the last move to rendering the currently selected move according to `stepNumber`:

 ```javascript{3}
   render() {